 The campgrounds are beautifully paved with smooth roads for easy transport.
 The beach is located about half a mile from the campground and because vehicular access is restricted at the beach, RVs and trailers have to be parked at the campground.
 The beach can only be accessed through the park's tram service or two-wheeled vehicles like motorcycles.
 However, visitors can also walk and ride horses to the beach.

 The campground also features digital cable, vending machines, hot showers, and laundry facilities.
-There is a medical facility, restaurant, and golf course all within ten miles of the campground, with a nearby horse rental providing another means of transport to the beach for campers.
-The campground has a reservation window of 11 months and an early booking is advised, as the Park remains sold out during most months of the year.
+There is even a medical facility, restaurant, and golf course all within ten miles of the campground, with a nearby horse rental providing another means of transport to the beach for campers.
+The campground has a reservation window of 11 months and an early booking is advised, as the park remains sold out during most months of the year.